somerandomdev49/egx/README.md

 # Embedded GraphX

-fast 2D embedded graphics layer written in C. Very WIP for now.
+Fast 2D portable graphics layer written in C. Very WIP for now.

-By embedded I mean:
+By portable I mean:
-* No dynamic allocation.
+* No dynamic allocation. (no malloc, free, everything is supplied by the user)
-* No libc
+* No stdlib
 * Renders to a user created buffer
 * Small memory footprint